seekrcentral/seekr2/README.md

 ```

 ## Overview
-Fast and versatile multiscale milestoning to compute molecular thermodynamics
+**Fast** and **versatile** multiscale milestoning to compute molecular
-and kinetics.
+thermodynamics and kinetics.

 Prepare and run milestoning calculations in the OpenMM, NAMD, and/or Browndye2
 simulation engines for the purposes of obtaining the kinetics and
 thermodynamics of molecular processes such as: ligand-receptor
 binding and unbinding, membrane permeability, internal molecular dynamics,
-and many other situations.
+and many other potential situations.

-This is only a quickstart guide to get SEEKR2 up and running as soon as
+This README is only a quickstart guide to get SEEKR2 up and running as soon as
 possible.
-To see more detailed instructions and tutorials, please see the
+To see more detailed **instructions** and **tutorials**, please see
-docs/ subfolder and OTHER RESOURCES HERE.
+the docs/ subfolder and OTHER RESOURCES HERE.

-## Install
+## Quick Install

 ### Dependencies
 Many of the dependencies for SEEKR2 will be installed automatically, but